kel1010/needsreport/README.md

 ###Map Cluster###

 I am using google map clusterer.
-I downloaded the js file locally, but the source along with documents and examples can be found here:
+I downloaded and modified the js file locally, but the source along with documents and examples can be found here:

 http://google-maps-utility-library-v3.googlecode.com/svn/tags/markerclustererplus/2.0.9/